Subaward Monitoring and Management - D11

 The SPM is responsible for ensuring the Subrecipient provides all the necessary documents for inclusion in the proposal (see procedure B05.10 Budget Preparation – subrecipient costs for further instructions).

-Upon receipt of the Notice of Award (NOA) from the sponsor, the SPM will process the request for an account setup from Grants Accounting and forward the Subrecipient Pre-award Checklist from the proposal to the Subaward Manager (SM).
+Upon receipt of the Notice of Award (NOA) from the sponsor, the SPM will process the request for an account setup from Grants Accounting and forward the internal Subrecipient initiation documents to the Subaward Manager (SM).

-The SM will complete a second visual compliance check upon receipt of the NOA and Subrecipient Pre-award Checklist.
+The SM will complete a second visual compliance check upon receipt of the NOA and internal Subrecipient initiation documents.
 If eligible, the SM will continue with the subaward process.
 If not eligible, the SM will notify the SPM that the University is unable to work with the vendor.
 The SPM will work with the PI to establish alternate solutions.

 The SM verifies the supplier/payee (subrecipient) is established in BobcatBuy.
 To ensure the supplier/payee is paid correctly, the supplier/payee payment information in the contract must match what is in the Oracle system.
 If the subrecipient is not listed in BobcatBuy, the SM will follow the process for new supplier/payee setup.
 If the supplier/payee is already in BobcatBuy, the SM will continue with the subaward process.